 We shall now trace what befalls a display list as it passes down the graphics pipeline by working backward from what you see on the screen.
 Window systems are ubiquitous, so the absolute screen coordinates of a figure have no primary importance.
 To locate a point in a visible region of the screen (namely in a window), we specify fractions of the width and heights taken in the appropriate direction.
-The xcoordinate, or abcissa, always goes from left to right, but the ordinate is as often top-down as bottom-up.
+The x-coordinate, or abcissa, always goes from left to right, but the ordinate is as often top-down as bottom-up.
 This way the numerical description (of the geometrical objects to be drawn on the screen) is invariant under moving and resizing the window.
 What to do if the aspect ratio of the resized window has changed, is a matter of choice.
 Technically, one distinguishes between the window and the viewport into which a view of the world is transformed, either orthographically or perspectively.
 The window then need not coincide with the viewport, especially if they have different aspect ratios.
 Also, the window may have more than one viewport, as for stereographic pairs.

 It is, however, more practical to consider an abstract 3-dimensional space described in world coordinates, in which everything happens.
 On the screen, we see a certain portion of this world through the window.
-An important motion through this world is a steerable flight through a scene, X.14 An incremental adjustment of the controller (mouse or CAVE wand) at moment t is imposed on M_0 .
-We multiply on the left15 by an "small" Euclidean isometry, \tilde{M}t .
-Thus $M_0(t+dt)X = \tilde{M}tM_0(t)X$.
-The \tilde{M} is a rotation by a tiny angle followed by a translation by a tiny vector.
-An accumulation of such increments applied to an initial $M_0(0)$ (which is usually the identity) constitutes a flight-path or motion through the world.
+An important motion through this world is a steerable flight through a scene, X. Here X represents all objects already placed into the world coordinates.
+An incremental adjustment of the controller (mouse or CAVE wand) at moment t is imposed on M_0 .
+We multiply on the left by a small Euclidean isometry \tilde{M}t .
+Thus